 Built in 573 as the cathedral of Constantinople, Hagia Sophia remained the largest cathedral in the world for almost one thousand years.
 When the Ottoman Empire conquered Constantinople, the city’s name changed to Istanbul and the Hagia Sophia became a mosque for the next 500 years.
 It was then a museum for almost 100 years, before being changed back to a mosque in 2020.

-Go up to the second floor to see the incredible Byzantine mosaics, and the stunning view from the window overlooking the Blue Mosque.
-The Hagia Sophia is right in the centre of Sultanahmet, the historic heart of Istanbul where you’ll find other incredible buildings like the Blue Mosque, Topkapi Palace and the Arastra bazar.
+Go up to the second floor to see the incredible Byzantine mosaics and the stunning view from the window overlooking the Blue Mosque.
+The Hagia Sophia is right in the center of Sultanahmet, the historic heart of Istanbul where you’ll find other incredible buildings like the Blue Mosque, Topkapi Palace, and the Arastra bazar.